buildpacks/rfcs/text/0000-dockerfiles.md

 If no Dockerfiles are present, `/bin/build` may still consume build plan entries and add metadata to `build.toml`/`launch.toml`.

-Dockerfiles are applied to their corresponding base images after all hooks are executed and before any regular buildpacks are executed.
+Dockerfiles are applied to their corresponding base images after all extensions are executed and before any regular buildpacks are executed.
 Dockerfiles are applied in the order determined during buildpack detection.

 All Dockerfiles are provided with `base_image` and `build_id` args.